There are a bunch of excellent power racks on the market right now.

 Pro Power Cage

-Sure, it only has a 500 lb weight capacity and a standard straight pullup bar.
+Sure, it only has a 500 lb maximum weight capacity and a standard straight bar for pull ups.

-However, it also has bumper plate pegs on the back to stabilize the rack and add some storage.
+However, it also has bumper plate pegs on the back to stabilize the squat rack and add some plate storage.

-It comes with standard j-cups and safeties, and overall, it is a pretty solid buy.
+It comes with standard j-hooks and safeties, and overall, it is a pretty solid buy.

 And at the price they’re asking, I definitely recommend this one!

-Sure, the weight capacity is a little lower, it has 2” hole spacing, and you can’t add a pulldown attachment.
+Sure, the weight capacity is a little lower at 700 pounds, it has 2” hole spacing, and you can’t add a lat pulldown attachment.

 However, for the price, this is one of the better short power racks that will fit if nothing else will!

-Plus, it has built-in weight horns, numbered uprights, and the j-cups aren’t going to destroy your barbell.
+Plus, it has built-in weight horns, numbered uprights, and the j-hooks aren’t going to destroy your barbell.

 The Power Rack 4.1 from Bells Of Steel is the little brother of their beefier 5.1 model.

-This rack has a lot of the same configurations as the Power Rack 5.1.
+This squat rack has a lot of the same configurations as the Power Rack 5.1.

 It comes in 84.5” and 72” heights for shorter ceilings which are always nice for home gyms.